CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/NMX-API-User-Guide.md

 toc: 3
 ---

 The NMX-M API is organized around {{<exlink url="https://en.wikipedia.org/wiki/REST" text="REST">}} and conforms with {{<exlink url="https://spec.openapis.org/oas/v3.0.3" text="OpenAPI Specification v3.0.3">}}.
-The API provides access to resources and functionalities <!--which ones?--> through a set of defined endpoints.
+The API provides access to resources and functionalities through a set of defined endpoints.
 Each endpoint has its own schema, which includes the payload, parameters, and the expected request/response formats.

 <!--4.15 update these links-->
 - {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nmx-api-8513100/" text="NMX-M REST API in Swagger">}}